Vapaamuija/timeseries/docs/BIN_SCRIPTS.md

-# Development CLI Access
+# Development Scripts Guide

-This directory contains scripts for running the weather-tool CLI during development without installing the package.
+This guide explains how to use the development scripts in the `bin/` directory for running the weather-tool CLI and development utilities during development without installing the package.

 ## Quick Start